-The most important rule in avoiding road debris accidents is to allow a safe following distance and obeying the basic speed law.
+The most important rule in avoiding road debris accidents is to allow a safe following distance and obey the basic speed law.
 Drivers should not drive at a speed that is higher than reasonable under the circumstances.10 Drivers should also not follow another vehicle more closely than is reasonable.11

 Road debris can lead to serious accidents as drivers try and avoid objects in the road while traveling at high speeds.
 Swerving to avoid hitting something in the road can lead to:

 Drivers should leave enough room ahead of them so that if road debris does suddenly appear in their lane, they have enough time to stop, or change lanes to avoid the hazard.
 Speeding, tailgating, or driving while distracted can increase the risk of hitting road debris (or getting into any other vehicle accident).

 According to the AAA Foundation for Traffic Safety, between 2011 and 2014, about 500 people were killed in more than 200,000 accidents caused by roadway debris.
 Another almost 39,000 people were injured in road debris-related accidents.12